iqtree/iqtree.github.io/doc/Estimating-amino-acid-substitution-models.md

     0.076646 0.049413 0.038372 0.049451 0.010780 0.037824 0.063761 0.052468 0.015186 0.065770 0.104298 0.072672 0.019435 0.049968 0.035179 0.078294 0.045874 0.013490 0.033377 0.087742

-Note: To assess the statistical support of the root position with bootstraping (-B 1000 option), users can use [this tutorial](Rootstrap).
+> HINT: To assess the statistical support of the root position with bootstraping (-B 1000 option), users can use [this tutorial](Rootstrap).

-## Estimating a model from a folder of alignments
+To estimate a non-reversible model from a folder of alignments:
-### Estimating a reversible model
-We will now estimate a reversible model from a folder of alignments.
-Please first download the file [plant_10alignments.zip](data/plant_10alignments.zip).
-There is a sub-folder named `train_plant` in the downloaded folder.
-We use `-S` option instead of `-s` and `-p` options to allow each alignment having a separate tree.
-This -S option is typically used with a folder of alignments.
-The three commands are:

-	# step 1: infer a  separate tree for each alignment with reversible models as initial models
-	iqtree2 -seed 1 -T AUTO -S train_plant -mset LG,WAG,JTT -cmax 4 -pre train_plant

-	# step 2: estimate a join reversible matrix across all alignments
-	iqtree2 -seed 1 -T AUTO -S train_plant.best_model.nex -te train_plant.treefile --model-joint GTR20+FO --init-model LG -pre train_plant.GTR20

-	# step 3: extract the resulting reversible matrix
-	grep -A 21 "can be used as input for IQ-TREE" train_plant.GTR20.iqtree | tail -n20 > Q.plant

-### Estimating a non-reversible model
-Same as estimating a non-reversible model from a single concatenated alignment, we change `--model-joint GTR20+FO` option (in step 2) to `--model-joint NONREV+FO`.

 	# step 1: infer a separate tree for each alignment with reversible models as initial models
 	iqtree2 -seed 1 -T AUTO -S train_plant -mset LG,WAG,JTT -cmax 4 -pre train_plant

 	# step 2: estimate a join non-reversible matrix across all alignments